Fiat Ritmo: Revival of the Ritmo name

 The Ritmo name was revived in Australia by the Fiat importer, Ateco, with the new Bravo sold there with Ritmo badging beginning in February 2008.
 This rebadging was due to the fact that, in Australia, Mazda had been using the name Bravo for its B Series pickup.
-Although pre-launch indication were that the Ritmo name would also be used for New Zealand, this never eventuated since Fiat were able to use the Bravo nameplate there.
+Although pre-launch indication were that the Ritmo name would also be used for New Zealand, this never happened since Fiat were able to use the Bravo nameplate there.
 The new Ritmo sold slowly and was discontinued in 2009; the name has remained retired since.